Stereogoatlandia

 2021 | Richard Carstensen | 15 pages of excerptsDiscoverySoutheast.org

-It used to be that every forester and field geologist was proficient in stereo-photo interpretation.
+A venerable art It used to be that every forester and field geologist was proficient in stereo-photo interpretation.
 The digital age has briefly distracted us, but a few cartographers are bringing it back.
 Evolving stereoscopy—with tools such as flicker glasses and new measuring capabilities—will be way more immersive and powerful.

-If you properly size stereo-pairs such as these examples on your computer monitor (about 70 mm across either of those paired images), you can hold a pocket stereoscope to the screen and the landscape will ‘pop up.’
+How-to If you properly size stereo-pairs such as these examples on your computer monitor (about 70 mm across either of those paired images), you can hold a pocket stereoscope to the screen and the landscape will ‘pop up.’
 But those lenses typically magnify by 2x, and at that power, on most monitors, you’ll see the pixel-grid, giving a disappointingly grainy view.
-Tablets, however, (and some higher-res laptop screens) have smaller pixels that don’t show under 2-power blow-up.
+Phones and tablets, however, (and some higher-res laptop screens) have smaller pixels that don’t show under 2-power blow-up.
 Magnified stereo airphoto viewing is beautifully suited to the high resolution and rich color on Android and Apple phones and tablets.
 In fact, it’s the only use that really justifies their ridiculously high pixel density.

 3D perspectives on Janwú’s home My mountain goat observations dating back to 2015 fill 3 enormous journals.
 During that time…